 I felt quite satisfied with these pieces of work and realised that these were merely the first steps in my working life.
 Unfortunately, however, my tutors didn't feel the same way.
 For the degree show I was allocated what was effectively a corridor in which to display my work.
 Added to this, two nearby displays of work by my classmates employed arrangements of similar materials, bronze, polished wood etc. albeit for very different reasons but I felt that the visual impact of this work had an adverse effect on mine due to this proximity.

 On top of this I was unlucky with the choice of the assessment panel.
 One of the panel was a stone carver who believed that carving was the primary language for creating sculpture, assemblage therefore became a much lesser form of expression.
 This was a bad start and things went rapidly downhill as the next member of the assessment panel turned out to be a political media artist.
 In his eyes my work was seen as superficial because I had not devoted my time to investigating the political aspects of my chosen topics, such as the alleged involvement of the Hughes corporation in the Vietnam War and the assassination of Robert Kennedy.
 It didn't go well in the assessment and I received a very disappointing grade from the panel.
 To be honest I still feel the pain of this disappointment even after all these years.

-I hope to be able to add to this account as more photographs are found.
+I hope to be able to add to this post as more photographs are found.